antuere/HowAreYou/privacy_policy.md

 The Service Provider may use the information you provided to contact you from time to time to provide you with important information, required notices and marketing promotions.

 For a better experience, while using the Application, the Service Provider may require you to provide us with certain personally identifiable information.
 The information that the Service Provider request will be retained by them and used as described in this privacy policy.

+**Health Data**

+This section describes how handle your Health Data:.

+*   **Data Collected:** The app allows you to log your daily records.
+This includes information about your mood, energy levels, sleep patterns, and other self-tracked health metrics that you choose to record.
+*   **Storage:** Your Health Data is stored localy on your device and synchronized using **Firebase** (Google's cloud platform) only if you register in app.
+Registration allows your data to be backed up and accessible across multiple devices when you are logged into your account.
+*   **Purpose and Usage:** This data is used solely to provide you with the core functionality of the app (e.g., displaying your history, showing statistics, identifying trends).
+I do not use this data for advertising purposes, and I do not sell it to third parties.
+*   **Security Measures:** Access to your Health Data in Firebase is protected by industry-standard security rules.
+Only you (the authenticated user) have access to your personal health records.
+I do not have employees who browse through user data.
+*   **Sharing:** Your Health Data is **never shared** with third parties for marketing, advertising, or research purposes without your explicit consent.
+*   **Data Deletion:** You can request deletion of your account and all associated Health Data at any time.
+Please follow the instructions on [this page](https://antuere.github.io/HowAreYou/delete_data).

 **Third Party Access**